JamesTurnerGit/SortTester/readme.md

 ### Sorters
 a subset of classes to implement various types of sorting algorithm

-### Compare
-simple method to compare various classes, main advantage is a counter

 ## Array_creator
 generates a number of ordered arrays and then shuffles them, provides both to check the resorted version against